brontolinux/hENC/README.md

 The final result in ntp1.example.com would be that the classes `ntp_server` and `ntp_unicast` will be set, and the list `henc.ntp_server` will contain a different list of upstream servers.

+## More information ##

+* The video of my seminar "[the classification problem: challenges and solutions](https://www.youtube.com/watch?v=7Jbq2DCgf0Y)" from FOSDEM'14
+* The [blog post](http://syslog.me/2014/03/10/the-classification-problem-challenges-and-solutions/) with the same name